parse-community/docs/_includes/ios/user-interface.md

   override func viewDidLoad() {
     super.viewDidLoad()

-    self.signUpView.usernameField.placeholder = "phone"
+    self.signUpView?.usernameField?.placeholder = "phone"
   }

   override func viewDidLayoutSubviews() {
     super.viewDidLayoutSubviews()

-    self.signUpView.signUpButton.frame = CGRectMake(...) // Set a different frame.
+    self.signUpView?.signUpButton?.frame = CGRectMake(...) // Set a different frame.
   }

 }
 ```
 </div>

-Developer interested in this kind of customization should take a look at the interface of [`PFSignUpView`](http://parseplatform.org/Parse-SDK-iOS-OSX/api/Classes/PFSignUpView.html), where all customizable properties are documented.
+Developers interested in this kind of customization should take a look at the interface of [`PFSignUpView`](http://parseplatform.org/Parse-SDK-iOS-OSX/api/Classes/PFSignUpView.html), where all customizable properties are documented.

 ### Portrait and Landscape